ZhixingHong/digitalCV/readme.md

 ### PROFESSIONAL EXPERIENCE

 ##### NEW CHINA LIFE INSURANCE								            Hangzhou, China
 _Data Analyst Intern_                             June 2021 – Aug 2021
 - Analyzed tons of branch personnel’s data using Excel and implemented data cleaning and data transformation techniques to improve the quality standards and risk control measures for the company.
 - Conduct statistical analysis using R of loss information and identify trends for loss prevention to reduce operational and reputational risk across the company.
--	Led a team of 5 and developed insurance and risk management programs for the new employees.
--	Supported and facilitated the internal team in the identification and evaluation of different types of risks.
+- Compiled a new script integrating multiple QC steps, improving the productivity and efficiency of the pipeline.- Supported and facilitated the internal team in the identification and evaluation of different types of risks.
 - Collaborated with other functional areas of the company to develop quality standards, strategy tactics, and systems for monitoring performance for multiple insurance transactions.

 #### ZHEJIANG FINANCE ASSETS EXCHANGE					          	            Hangzhou, China
 _Data Analyst Intern_ 			   	                                                  Jul 2020 – Sept 2020

 - Implemented unsupervised machine learning algorithms using R on customer data to segregate them into groups and predict their spending pattern.
 - Onboarded 2 projects as part of the business development team by pitching details about various products.
 - Developed a technical dashboard in Tableau to manage 53 client portfolios, improving the efficiency of processes such as credit modeling and monitoring systems by 27%.
 - Assisted the team in number crunching and data structuring for the project using Tableau.